ccollicutt/docker-swift-onlyone/README.md

 #Docker OpenStack Swift onlyone

-Simple deployment of a "all in one" style OpenStack Swift server, uses Ubuntu packages are opposed to source.
+Simple deployment of a "all in one" style OpenStack Swift server, uses Ubuntu packages as opposed to source.

 ## Makefile and swiftrc